mt-mods/protector/README.md

 1.6 - Added protector_drop (true or false) and protector_hurt (hurt by this num)
       variables to minetest.conf settings to stop players breaking protected areas by dropping tools and hurting player.
+1.7 - Included an edited version of WTFPL doors mod since protected doors didn't
+      work with the doors mod in the latest daily build...
+Now it's fine :)

 Usage: (requires server privelage)